 This cider is not commercially available yet.
 As per Dariusz Koros, the owner, this cider is still too young and requires a few more months of maturation.
-Similarly to Stary Sad this one is a blend of Ananas Reinette, Bancroft, Bohnapfel and Starking.
+Similarly to the Stary Sad this one is a blend of Ananas Reinette, Bancroft, Bohnapfel and Starking.
 Appearance: cloudy light golden with medium carbonation.
-Aroma: apple and citrus flavors with a pear hint and some sweetness on the nose.
-Taste: the drier side of medium dry, pleasant flavor of camembert rind with dry champagne notes.
+Aroma: apple and citrus flavours with a pear hint and some sweetness on the nose.
+Taste: the drier side of medium dry, pleasant flavour of camembert rind with dry champagne notes.
 Moderately acidic and slightly astringent with no bitter notes.
 Alcohol is not well hidden yet but I enjoyed it anyway.
 But overall I think it is almost ready to be released soon!
 4.5/6

 DELBARD 2016 (ABV: 7%)

 Another not commercially available cider from a single apple variety Delbard.
 Delbard is a very young cider, which was produced in 2016 and racked off only earlier this morning.
 Appearance: no visible carbonation.
 Hazy light straw yellow.
 Aroma: extremely wild and funky notes.
 Barnyard and unpleasant feces note indicating indole presence.
 Hay and dryness with sulphuric notes.
 Some green hint and dry white wine notes perceivable as well.
 Very rich, but not exactly pleasant aroma due to indole.
 Taste: Some sweetness, lime-like but rather low acidity.
 White wine notes with apple and citrus flavors.
 Slightly astringent.
 Delbard is a very young cider indeed and needs more structure.
 So, I hope in a few months it’s taste will improve as it has a big potential, I think.
 For now only 3/6.

 BALLERINA 2016 (ABV: 7%)

 Not available commercially, a cider made from an apple called Ballerina giving red coloured apple juice and blended with pear juice.
-Appearance: hazy light amber color with orange hues.
+Appearance: hazy light amber colour with orange hues.
 No visible carbonation.
 Aroma: floral notes, some booze-like smell, and pears.
 Taste: fruity, quite high acidity, perceivable alcohol, some bitterness, and astringency.
 Green apples and raspberry hints but no pear flavour.
 Interesting but this one is the worst cider so far.
 I hope that the taste of Ballerina will improve as well.
 2.5/6

 CYDR LODOWY 2015 (ICE CIDER) (ABV: 12%)